liu-mengyang/rust-mmdeploy/README.md

 Deploy object segmentation models converted by MMDeploy.

-The example deploys a DeepLabv3 model converted by ONNXRUNTIME target on CPU device.
+The example deploys a DeepLabv3 model converted by the ONNXRUNTIME target on a CPU device.

 ```bash
 cargo run --example segmentor cpu ../mmdeploy-converted-models/deeplabv3 ./images/demos/mmseg_demo.png